-The CCMR indicators in the Texas public school accountability system use performance data from the ACT, AP, IB, SAT, and Texas Success Initiative assessments, among other data, to measure students' preparedness for college, the workforce, or the military.
+The CCMR indicators in the Texas public school accountability system use performance data from the ACT, AP, IB, SAT, and Texas Success Initiative assessments, among other data, to measure students' preparedness for college, the workforce, or the military (TEA, 2019d).
 There are two CCMR indicators in the accountability system: one for the Student Achievement and School Progress domains and one for the Closing the Gaps domain.
 Performance on AP and IB is included in both CCMR indicators.
-For the 2018 accountability ratings cycle, the CCMR indicator for the Student Achievement and School Progress domains measured the percentage of 2017 annual graduates who scored at or above a criterion score on at least one AP or IB examination in any subject and the CCMR indicator for the Closing the Gaps domain measured the percentage of 2017 annual graduates plus students in Grade 12 in the 2016-17 school year who scored at or above a criterion score on at least one AP or IB examination in any subject.
-The AP/IB components of the CCMR indicators were evaluated based on data for the 2013-14 through 2016-17 school years.
+For the 2019 accountability ratings cycle, the CCMR indicator for the Student Achievement and School Progress domains measured the percentage of 2018 annual graduates who scored at or above a criterion score on at least one AP or IB examination in any subject and the CCMR indicator for the 2017-18 school year who scored at or above a criterion score on at least one AP or IB examination score on at least one AP or IB examination in any subject and the CCMR indicator for the 2017-18 school year who scored at or above a criterion score on at least one AP or IB examination in any subject on the AP or IB examination in any subject and the AP or IB examination in any subject.
+The AP/IB components of the CCMR indicators were evaluated based on data for the 2014-15 through 2017-18 school years.